BRG-research/compas_skeleton/docsource/user_manual/create.rst

 There are 3 steps of ``dynamic_update_mesh``:

-* 01.click on the joint node, move cursor to decide node width
+* click on the joint node, move cursor to decide node width
-* 02.click on the leaf vertex, move cursor to decide leaf width
+* click on the leaf vertex, move cursor to decide leaf width
-* 03.click on the leaf vertex again, move cursor to decide how far or to which direction to extend the leaf ends.
+* click on the leaf vertex again, move cursor to decide how far or to which direction to extend the leaf ends.

 .. code-block:: python